 More information about Togo is available on the Togo Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Togo in 1960, following its independence from a French-administered trusteeship.
 In 1963, Togo experienced the first post-independence presidential assassination in Africa, led by Eyadema Gnassingbe.
 Eyadema formally became president in 1967 and ruled until his death in 2005.
 The current president, Faure Gnassingbe, is Eyadema’s son.
 While Faure came to power in a flawed 2005 election, the international community deemed subsequent presidential and parliamentary elections generally free and fair.
 In February 2020, President Faure Gnassingbe won a fourth term, and appointed a new government in October 2020.
 Togo went through a period of political upheaval in 2017 and early 2018 as the historically divided opposition united in an effort to prevent President Faure Gnassingbe from standing for a fourth presidential term in 2020.
 Regional mediation culminated in the opposition boycotting legislative elections in December 2018.
 The ruling party, controlling all votes in parliament, subsequently adopted constitutional reforms limiting presidential mandates to two terms.
 These reforms, however, are not retroactive, allowing President Faure the ability to stand for the 2020 and 2025 elections.
-In June 2019, the government held local elections for the first time in 32 years, expanding the number of elected officials from 91 to over 1,600.
+In June 2019, the government held local elections for the first time in 32 years, expanding the number of elected officials from 91 parliamentarians to over 1,600 total elected officials.
 The government has undertaken significant economic reforms over the last several years, including professionalizing the security forces, in part through U.S. assistance.
 Togo launched a realistic and comprehensive five-year national development plan in 2018 that guides future development and economic initiatives.
 The United States and Togo have good relations and the United States seeks to work with Togo to consolidate democratic gains and economic growth.

 U.S. Assistance to Togo